veloren/book/src/contr/README.md

 # Contribute to Veloren
-Everybody is welcome to fill veloren with more creatures, helping fixing bugs, be active in the community.
+Everybody is welcome to fill Veloren with more creatures, help fixing bugs or just be active in the community.
-More info can be found in this chapter

-While this chapter features more the official side of contributing, like guidelines you have to follow, tips and best practice will be in the chapter Dev Tricks
+While this chapter features more the official side of contributing, like guidelines you have to follow, tips and best practice will be in the chapter [Dev Tricks](../dev/README.md).